-There are two ways to disable the touch function of the display:
+There are three ways to disable the touch function of the display:

-- 1. Using a momentary push button wired to one of the digital inputs - 2.
-By using an external USB keyboard connected to the Cerbo-S GX; The touch function can then be toggled on and off by pressing the Pause/Break key.
+- 1. Using the recessed button on the back - 2.
+Using a momentary push button wired to one of the digital inputs - By using an external USB keyboard connected to the Ekrano GX; The touch function can then be toggled on and off by pressing the Pause/Break key.